We don’t support this browser anymore.

 Longer-term trends such as artificial intelligence, unprecedented data volumes, and the energy transition underpin forecasts that the semiconductor market could double by 2030.
 ASML sees an opportunity to more than double its sales and significantly expand margins by the end of the decade and we don't see this as unreasonable.

 Overall, we think ASML's dominant market position leaves it well-placed to grow over the long term.
 That’s reflected in a valuation some way ahead of the long-term average.
-So at a time when guidance suggests business will be flat for the immediate future, the risks of further ups and downs remain elevated.
+So at a time when sales growth is proving hard to come by, and geopolitical tensions are high, the risks of further ups and downs remain elevated.

 ASML key facts